 The purpose of this policy is to ensure that UCT's institutional response reflects the principles enshrined in The Constitution of the Republic of South Africa of 1996, specifically section 9 of the Bill of Rights, which states that "everyone [as] equal before the law" and prohibits "unfair" discrimination on the basis of sex, gender and sexual orientation.
-The legal obligations imposed by section 9 of the Constitution is are operationalised by the various provisions of the Promotion of Equality and Prevention of Unfair Discrimination Act 4 of 2000 (PEPUDA).
+The legal obligations imposed by section 9 of the Constitution is operationalised by the various provisions of the Promotion of Equality and Prevention of Unfair Discrimination Act 4 of 2000 (PEPUDA).

-This policy contains the minimum standards and guidelines that govern interaction by the University of Cape Town entities, staff and students in relation to the diversity and fluidity of sexual orientation.
-It aims to both 1) ensure consistent engagement between students and staff and 2) create an environment that respects and celebrates differences regardless of an individual's self-identified sexual orientation.
-The policy recognizes the potentially negative, exclusionary and marginalizing impact of rules, practices, traditions, attitudes and (known or unknown) assumptions prevalent in the institution and accepts that these may purport that some staff and students do not count equally because they identify themselves - or are identified by others - as part of a sexuality/gender minority.
-This policy sets out guidelines to be followed by the University's institutions when they adopt or review rules, plans and practices.
+This policy contains the minimum standards and guidelines that govern interaction by the University of Cape Town entities, staff and students in relation to diversity and fluidity of sexual orientation.
+It aims to ensure consistency in engagement and create an environment that respects and celebrates differences regardless of an individuals' self-identified sexual orientation.
+The policy recognizes the potential negative, exclusionary and marginalizing impact of rules, practices, traditions, attitudes and (known or unknown assumptions) prevalent in the institution and accept that this may send a signal that some staff and students do not count equally because they identify themselves or are identified by others as part of the sexual minority.
+This policy sets out guidelines to be followed by University institutions when they adopt or review rules, plans and practices.
 The guidelines also aim to inform and educate UCT staff and students to assist them in making the appropriate choices when deciding on what terminology to use in teaching practice; communication, health care and administrative services.

-The policy encourages the best practice in order to ensure that UCT complies with its constitutional and legal obligations and - in so doing - hopes to work towards the creation of an environment in which all individuals can flourish regardless of their sexual orientation.
-Good practice guidelines are detailed in the following four sections, namely: teaching practice (language use and teaching delivery); communication and media; institutional culture and service provision (training and development).
+The policy encourages best practice in order to ensure that UCT complies with its constitutional and legal obligations and to work towards the creation of an environment in which all individuals can flourish regardless of their sexual orientation differences.
+Good practice guidelines are detailed in four sections, namely: teaching practice (language use and teaching delivery); communication and media; institutional culture and service provision (training and development).